IoT Healthcare App Solutions Developed by Let’s Nurture Infotech for a Startup Customer Got Great Feedback From Prime Ministers of India & Singapore

-SINGAPORE, June 4, 2018 (Newswire.com) – “Enterprises and Innovations Exhibition” at Marina Bay Sands Convention Centre in Singapore Thursday, May 31, 2018.
+“Enterprises and Innovations Exhibition” at Marina Bay Sands Convention Centre in Singapore

 India-Singapore startups exhibition was a treasure trove of IoT solutions, the place was highly anticipated by the PMs of both the countries along with smart and innovative enterprise solutions.
 On this occasion, honorable PM announced New India Innovation Hub Center at Singapore in order to bridge the gap between India and Singapore STARTUP ECOSYSTEM.